Still the funniest and best chant ever.

 Fat Fred wouldn’t do it for the Mags,

 Niall Quinn’s taxi cabs!”

-- You can also hear a Hot Pants remix of the song on the A Love Supreme /MySpace page.
+– You can download this tune and also a Hot Pants remix of the song via Amazon UK.